 As the use of mobile devices continues to grow exponentially each year, testing applications on mobile devices becomes increasingly critical.
 Applications must be tested for functionality, usability and, most importantly, for performance.
 After all, if potential customers have to wait too long for the application to load or if it takes too long to navigate between pages, they will quickly find another application.
 This makes real user monitoring (RUM) imperative.
 Real user monitoring tracks the length of time between the user's actions and the application's response, and often provides other features as well.

 There are many factors that make performance testing incredibly complex.
 The most important is the sheer number of devices, platforms and browsers -- so many of which have large user bases.
 All of these devices have differences in processing speed, memory size and communication protocols.
 The number of network providers adds to the diversity.
-Given the priority and the complexity of this testing and its importance in
+Given the priority and the complexity of this testing and its importance in application lifecycle management (ALM), the choice of tools becomes a critical decision.

 One of the most important factors in choosing a tool is the number and variety of devices and platforms that are supported.
 The cost of using actual devices versus device emulators can be prohibitively high.
 This is why an increasing amount of performance testing is being done by software as a service, or SaaS, performance tools.
 Many enterprises are unwilling or unable to commit dedicated resources to application testing and instead are turning to software in the cloud for testing new and enhanced applications.